csegura/json-processor/readme.md

       - "source": Specifies the key from which the new property's value should be copied.
       - "value": Provides a static value for the new property.
   - "remove": Removes an existing property.
   - "update": Updates a property's value.
+Optionally, an "exp" property can be provided containing a JavaScript expression to compute the new value dynamically.
   - "transform": Applies a function to transform a property's value.
 - Additional keys specific to the action.